KerchnerLab/freqSight/README.md

 # Installation and Usage

 Clone this repository.
-Your code should include: `source('omeFreq.R')`
+Your code should include: `source('freqSight.R')`